 Video: Platform 9 3/4 wall effect for Hogwarts Express

 The actual act of passing through this area isn’t anything special, simply walking down a hallway between the “9” and “10” signs.
 But it does make for a great photo or video opportunity for friends and family to capture from around the corner.
-A Hogwarts Express conductor is stationed nearby to ensure everyone understands how to properly view the moment.
+A Hogwarts Express conductor is stationed nearby to ensure everyone understands how to view the moment properly.

-Stepping onto the platform and seeing the Hogwarts Express for the first time is exciting, with the train fully exposed in the giant space, steam bellowing from its engine.
+Stepping onto the platform and seeing the Hogwarts Express for the first time is exciting, with the train fully exposed in the giant space, steam billowing from its engine.
 There’s even Harry Potter’s owl – Hedwig – in a cage alongside luggage, waiting to be loaded.
-Guests are quickly placed in to groups of no more than 8, each escorted by conductors into their own cabins.
+Guests are quickly placed into groups of no more than 8, each escorted by conductors into their own cabins.

 Video: Hedwig animatronic in Wizarding World of Harry Potter

-On the other side of the track, the Hogsmeade Station is perfectly squeezed outside the original Wizarding World, with architecture that matches the area and wide open spaces throughout the queue.
+On the other side of the track, the Hogsmeade Station is perfectly squeezed outside the original Wizarding World, with architecture that matches the area and wide-open spaces throughout the queue.
 Seeing the train pull up into this station is more exciting than at King’s Cross, as it enters forward rather than backward.
-Though it is a little odd to see the Dragon Challenge roller coaster soaring overhead.
+However, it is a little odd to see the Dragon Challenge roller coaster soaring overhead.

 The exit of Hogsmeade Station offers an additional familiar “Harry Potter” element, an animated carriage pulled by Thestrals – the skeletal horse-like creatures that can only be seen by those who have witnessed death.